 If you can check all of those boxes then you’re well on your way to picking out a good motherboard for a gaming PC.
 Just remember not to spend your entire budget and even try to save some money when picking a motherboard.
 There are far more important parts to spend extra on, trust me!

-Still having troubles picking out a good motherboard?
+Still having trouble picking out a good motherboard?
 Ask us in the comment section and we’d love to give our input!

 If you’re feeling overwhelmed by the whole process altogether, check out one of our completely custom DIY builds!
 We have budget-minded builds ranging from $500-$3000+ and we’re sure to have the one for you!
 This will press “Skip” on the part picking process and jump you right into building your PC.
 It couldn’t be easier unless it was assembled for you as well!